(click on a question or scroll through the page for answers to each).

 Those students who wish to take honors classes not being offered at OCC or those who are unable to enroll in a filled class may want to consider taking a few honors courses at other 2-year institutions.
-We will accept up to nine (9) UC-transferable honors units earned at other community colleges toward your OCC Honors Program certification.
+We will accept up to seven (7) UC-transferable honors units earned at other community colleges toward your OCC Honors Program certification.
 Contact an honors counselor or staff member for details about how to take advantage of this opportunity and have your outside work considered toward your certification.
 Note: grades in all coursework done at (an)other institution(s) will be considered in calculating your transferable GPA and determining your qualification for Honors Program certification.

-In order to be certified for the purposes of transfer consideration, applications should be submitted before the final semester in attendance at OCC, even if up to six units of honors course work will be taken in the final semester.
+In order to be certified for the purposes of transfer consideration, applications should be submitted before the final semester in attendance at OCC, even if up to three units of honors course work will be taken in the final semester.

-See "Contact Us
+See "Contact the Honors Program